 A few years after Stricker became a professional, he married his coach’s daughter in 1993.
 The couple’s love was evident for everybody to see as she began working as her husband’s caddie in order to stay close to him while he was playing.
 She also did so in order to have the opportunity to travel with him to all his tournaments.
 She held the role for five years until she got pregnant with their first child.
 They have since that time grown to become a family of four people as Nicki continues to occasionally take up the role of caddie for her husband.

-Height and Other Facts
+Height, Weight and Other Interesting Facts

 Steve Stricker is 6 feet 0 inches or 1.83 m tall with a weight of 190 pounds or 86 kg.